mwportfolio/mwportfolio.github.io/_posts/2017-08-23-ICT-Supplier-Analysis-Part-1.md

 Adding bootstrap into our layout.html and setting our table class property in suppliers.html adds some nice styling to our rendered table.

-### Charts and Reports
+---
+**Next Post**

+That's the end of the first part of the post.

 Enhancements to the presentation can be made once the data plumbing and technologies are working in harmony.

-Enhancements could include visualisations, integrating additional datasets, and developing interactive analytical features.
+Enhancements will include visualisations, integrating additional datasets, and developing interactive analytical features.

-This section deals with cleaning, aggregating and curating (mining) the raw data into more digestable formats for exploration through integrated visualisations.
+The next post will address cleaning, aggregating and curating (mining) the raw data into more digestable formats for exploration through integrated visualisations.

-- data cleaning
-- curation of aggregate datasets
-- visualisations